 Finished your resin project but it feels sticky or soft?
 Don't worry — this is one of the most common problems beginners face in epoxy resin art.
 The good news?
 Sticky resin is fixable — and easy to avoid once you understand why it happens.

 This guide will help you understand why resin becomes sticky, how to fix it, and how to avoid it in future projects.
+For a full list of common resin issues, see our Resin Problems & Fix Guide →

 Sticky resin usually means your resin has not cured properly.
 Instead of becoming hard and glossy, it may feel: